HomamAl/HomamAl/README.md

 ###  Hi, I'm Homam 👋 👨🏻‍💻
 ____
-- 🌱 I’m currently learning Data Science, Cloud Computing, Linux and Python.
+- 🌱 I’m currently learning Data Science, Cybersecurity, Cloud Computing, Linux and Python.
 - 🎓 I am passionate about Data Science, Data Analytics and Machine Learning.
 - 📫 How to reach me: h.almofty@gmail.com or via <a href="https://www.linkedin.com/in/homam-almofty/"> Linkedin</a>.
 - ⚡ Fun fact: I like Food, Tennis and Learning new things.